Constructing Witnesses for Lower Bounds on Behavioural Distances: Proof System

 In this section, we define our derivation system for lower bounds on behavioural distances between states of an LMC.
 The conclusion of the rules are of the form \(x \apart{\varepsilon} y\) which, as our soundness result will show, implies that \(\bd(x,y) \geq \varepsilon\), i.e., the behavioural distance between \(x\) and \(y\) is at least \(\varepsilon\).
 The definition of \(\bd\) suggests two rules, one for each case.
 The label case straightforwardly yields the rule

-In the supremum case, \(\bd(x,y)\) can be bounded from below by \((\tau(x) - \tau(y)) \models h\) for any non-expansive map \(h\) by definition.
+In the supremum case, \(\bd(x,y)\) can be bounded from below by \(\tau(x) \cdot h - \tau(y) \cdot h\) for any non-expansive map \(h\) by definition.
 However, it is not immediately clear that this can be done inductively, as we can not assume \(\bd\) to be known, and thus cannot use it to choose a non-expansive \(h\).
 Fortunately, as long as the system is sound with respect to the behavioural distance, it suffices to have a map \(h\) for which a kind of \emph{pairwise non-expansiveness} holds: for any \(x',y'\) we have \(|h(x') - h(y')| \leq \varepsilon\) for some \(\varepsilon\) such that we have proved \(x' \apart{\varepsilon} y'\).
 Soundness then implies that \(|h(x') - h(y')| \leq \varepsilon \leq \bd(x',y')\) for all \(x',y'\), which is exactly non-expansiveness of \(h\) with respect to \(\bd\).

 Now, in proofs, we could allow arbitrary recursive proofs and require the choice of a pairwise non-expansive map to correctly apply the rule.
-Alternatively, we can choose to allow arbitrary maps, and require proofs that \(|h(x') - h(y')|\) is a lower bound for all \(x',y'\).
-We can see the \(x' \apart{|h(x') - h(y')|} y'\) as the proof obligations generated by a chosen map \(h\).
+Alternatively, we can choose to allow arbitrary maps.
+We are then required to prove that for all \(x',y' \in X\), \(|h(x') - h(y')|\) is a lower bound on the behavioural distance.
+We can see the corresponding proof obligations \(x' \apart{|h(x') - h(y')|} y'\) as those generated by a chosen map \(h\).
 The first option fits with a forward reasoning approach to constructing a proof; we prove some bounds and try to find a fitting \(h\).
 The second is a backward approach; if we wish to show a bound \(x \apart{\varepsilon} y\), we must supply an \(h\) and recursively prove its validity.

 We choose the latter approach, primarily because it makes the proof obligations clearer, and we will be able to see when a choice of map is not valid.
 Using the earlier form, a chosen \(h\) may be invalid because we have not proved strong enough bounds, or because it is simply not non-expansive with respect to \(\bd\).
+Such a rule can be written as follows: